 I am intrigued by the possibility of being at the point where the physical and the virtual meet.

 My specific focus is in outdoor contexts, primarily rural but eschewing the arcadian resonances of walking for pleasure or enlightenment.
-I am seeking to develop my practice though the exploration of walks that were done out of necessity or coerced in some way, from walks to work to walks at gunpoint
+I am seeking to develop my practice though the juxtaposition of a register of walking as an act of free will with walking in its abject form, coerced walking and forced migration.

 check out my vimeo channel